dalitun/applications/bundle-trusty-webmail/README_EN.md

 ![rainloop](http://www.rainloop.net/static/img/logo-256x256-tiny.png)

 An email server is a mail server software (email).
 It aims to transfer emails from one server to another.
 An user is never in direct contact with this server uses either a mail client or a webmail client, which is responsible to contact the server to send or receive messages.
+In this episode we used Rainloop as open source webmail that is developed in PHP and designed to be comprehensive and easy to use.
+It manages very well IMAP / SMTP protocols and has a modern interface (HTML5 / CSS3) very Ergonomic, it is rather pleasant.
+In terms of features, there are all those of a conventional mail client, plus a system of plugins.

 ## Preparations

 ### The version